joshyam-k/csci221-turnins/eval-assign4/eval-assing4.md

 (b)

-I use zsh (which is a unix shell built on top of bash) and I use
+I use zsh (which is a unix shell built on top of bash) and a copy of this file can be found in `zshrc_file` in this repository folder.

 (c)